 ★★★★★ “A thing of raw and unmissable beauty.”
 HERALD SCOTLAND

 ★★★★★ “Breath-taking brilliance.”
 BROADWAY BABY

 “…playful, mysterious, brave and astonishingly captivating.” —MUSICAL THEATRE REVIEW

 Old Stock: A Refugee Love Story is a humourously dark folk tale woven together with a high energy concert.
 This music-theatre hybrid, starring international Klezmer sensation Ben Caplan, is inspired by the true story of Hannah Moscovitch’s grandparents who came to Canada in 1908.
 It’s about how to love after being broken by the horrors of war.
 It’s about looking into the eyes of God.

 Old Stock: A Refugee Love Story was nominated for six Drama Desk Awards (New York) including Outstanding Musical.

 MARCH 9, 16 & 23

 Presented by Puente Theatre and hosted by the Belfry, Worldplay is a mini-festival of staged readings within SPARK.
 Worldplay is an incredible opportunity to hear exciting voices from around the world.
 A talkback follows each staged reading.

-PHOTO CREDITS – MIKE DELAMONT / FRANCO NGUYEN – PHOTO BY DAHLIA KATZ WITH DESIGN BY MARIAH MEAWASIGE / DONNA-MICHELLE ST. BERNARD IN SOUND OF THE BEST – PHOTO BY GRAHAM ISADOR/ BEN CAPLAN IN OLD STOCK: A REFUGEE LOVE STORY – PHOTO STOO METZ
+PHOTO CREDITS – MIKE DELAMONT / FRANCO NGUYEN – PHOTO BY DAHLIA KATZ WITH DESIGN BY MARIAH MEAWASIGE / DONNA-MICHELLE ST. BERNARD IN SOUND OF THE BEAST – PHOTO BY GRAHAM ISADOR/ BEN CAPLAN IN OLD STOCK: A REFUGEE LOVE STORY – PHOTO STOO METZ

 The SPARK Festival is generously supported by